 Using points from two Southwest Rapid Rewards® Premier cards, we paid around 20,000 points plus $90 in government-mandated taxes and fees per round-trip flight from Indianapolis to Montego Bay.
 Each of us also had the Southwest Companion Pass, which meant that our kid’s flights cost zero points.
 Nothing.
 Nada.

 Meanwhile, we used points from two separate IHG® Rewards Club Select credit cards to book our rooms.
-Normally, this resort is 35,000 points per night, but we opted to use their “points and cash” option for 25,000 points plus $70 per night.
+Normally, this resort is about 35,000 points per night, but we opted to use their “points and cash” option for 25,000 points plus $70 per night.
 This allowed us to book six nights for 150,000 points and $420 – a sum we paid for using cash-back from one of our Capital One Spark Business credit cards.
 Pretty sweet deal considering this is an all-inclusive resort with meals and drinks included!
+Learn more about all of these cards below.

 Side note: Interested in planning this exact trip?
 Contact my through my free rewards advice page for details!